auth0/docs/articles/logs/streams/index.md

 # Log Streams

-Log Streams let you export your log events to a target of your choice given URL or via AWS EventBridge.
+Log Streams let you export your log events to a target of your choice given URL or one of our integrations.
 With Log Streams you can:

 * export logs to a tool or service you already use
 * react to events, such as changed passwords or new registrations, with your own business logic by sending log events to custom webhooks
-* send events to AWS EventBridge for processing with lambdas or additional data pipelines
+* send events to Amazon EventBridge or Azure Event Grid

 ## Log Stream Health